About us

 Cofounder

-Megan has worked in the homeless sector since 2020, following several years of workign in adult social care.
-Every role she has held since 2016 has entailed safeguarding responsibilities, giving her direct insight into the impact of loneliness and isolation.
+Megan has worked in the homeless sector since 2020, following several years of working in adult social care.
+Every role she has held since 2016 has entailed safeguarding responsibilities, providing her with direct insight into the impact of loneliness and isolation.
 She is currently the Designated Safeguarding Lead for a national homeless charity working to end the housing emergency.
 Bringing both client-facing and strategic safeguarding experience, Megan joined Social Links to help ensure the highest standards of safety and support for everyone the charity works with.

 Megan Walsh (She/Her)